Karmukilkar/Automatic-numberplate-detection-using-yolov8-and-easy-ocr./README.md

 This ANPR system combines **object detection** and **optical character recognition (OCR)** into a unified pipeline:

 1. **Detection:** YOLOv8 model detects and localizes number plates in input images.
-2. **Preprocessing:** Detected plate regions are cropped, converted to grayscale, and binarized to enhance text visibility.
+2. **Preprocessing:** Detected plate regions are cropped, converted to grayscale, and  Adaptive thresholding  to enhance text visibility.
 3. **Recognition:** EasyOCR extracts the alphanumeric text from the processed plate.
 4. **Display:** Detected and recognized results are displayed in a user-friendly Streamlit web app.